 Figure 4: Evolution of G (in blue) and P (in red) in the population over 5000 time step, for one simulation of either (A) random mating , (B) preference driven mating.
 Mean values of traits are showed in thick lines and standard deviation values are represented in transparency.
 Also appear in the figure the evolution rates in Haldanes for the two traits (dashed lines) and the relationship between lifetime reproductive success (LRS) and G values at different time step during the simulation.
-20

-396

-399

-402

-405

-408

-411

-414

-417

-420
+21

+438

+441

+444

+447

+450

+453

+456

+459

+462

-Genetic architecture evolution: A statistical view of the mean genome of the population shows the mean allelic value at each locus for the two traits (Fig. 5).
-Initially, due to the sampling of allelic values in random distributions, the mean allelic values are quasi uniformly distributed along the genome.
-At this moment, all loci have similar genetic values, with some loci having a mean value which is very slightly above average and others which are very slightly below average, leading to an average polygeny of about 5 for both traits.
-After 5000 generations, the allelic values are not evenly distributed over the genome, some genes coding much higher than the average for a trait (e.g. l1, l7, l9, l10 for G) whereas others code much lower than the average (e.g. l4, l5, l6, l8 for G), though that difference is not well reflected in the level of polygeny, which is still around 5 for both G and P. Remarkably, loci having a very high effect on one of the traits also have a very low effect on the other trait (e.g. l4, l5, l7, l10).
-Therefore it seems that the genetic architecture evolved toward modularity, with a differentiation of the genes coding for the trait G from the gene coding for the trait P. This observation is supported by the fact that the level of modularity of individuals’ genome is positively correlated with their lifetime reproductive success (Appendix B3).
-We here predict an absence of pleiotropy in a situation where we may have intuitively expected pleiotropy to evolve.
-Indeed, we supposed that if a mutation that positively affects G also affects P in a similar direction due to pleiotropy, then these new mutations will be transmitted and become fixed in the population due to the increased fitness of their bearers.
-But our results showed that alleles with low pleiotropic effects are fixed during directional selection so that modular genetic architecture emerges from evolution.
-This result is robust to other mutational
+Genetic architecture evolution: A statistical view of the mean genome of the population shows the mean allelic effect at each locus for the two traits, in regard to the average genetic value per locus (Fig. 5).
+Initially, due to the sampling of allelic values in random distributions, the mean allelic values are quasi uniformly distributed along the genome and the average allelic effects of the loci do not deviate from the mean .
+At this moment, all loci have similar genetic values, with some loci having a mean value which is very slightly above average and others which are very slightly below average.
+After 5000 generations, the allelic values are not evenly distributed over the genome, some genes having strong effects; either by coding for much higher value than the average for a trait (e.g. l1,l10 for G and l5 for P) whereas others code much lower value than the average (e.g. l4, l5, l6, for G and l10 for P).
+The increasing variance of genetic value between loci reveals an evolution toward oligogenic architecture (For instance in this simulation the

-landscapes (uniform law, Appendix B2) but could be challenged if environmental parameters were changed (K, M).
-Modular genetic architecture may confer an adaptive advantage by allowing the traits to vary independently and thus be optimized separately without interference, thus promoting adaptive evolution (Griswold, 2006; Hansen, 2003; Otto, 2004).
+inter-loci RSD increases from 0.04 for G and 0.05 for P at t = 1 to 0.7 and 0.8 respectively).

+Remarkably, loci having a very high effect on one of the traits also have a very low effect on the other trait (e.g. l4, l5, l10).
+Therefore it seems that a negative correlation among allelic values for the two trait is established within loci , with a differentiation of the genes coding for the trait G from the gene coding for the trait P. This observation is supported by the fact that the mean correlation among allelic values individuals’ genome is positively correlated with their lifetime reproductive success (Fig. 6).
+So, in the present context, alleles with opposites effects seems fixed during directional selection.
+This result is robust to other distribution of allelic values (uniform law, Appendix B2) but could be challenged if environmental parameters were changed (K, M).
+Within loci negative correlation may confer an adaptive advantage by allowing more combinations of traits values to be transmitted in offspring.
+Such variability could allow to better respond to the dynamic changes in demography and social environment.